 Digital badging for certification

-Digital badging is the modern replacement for paper or PDF certificates of the past.
+Digital badging is the modern replacement for paper or PDF certificates.
 It recognizes an individual’s skills, achievements, or competencies gained through various learning environments.

 A digital badge is not just a digital image.
-It includes metadata that provides detailed information about the badge’s background, such as the issuing organization, the criteria it was awarded for, and the date of issuance.
+It includes metadata that provides detailed information about the badge’s background, such as the issuing organization, the criteria for awarding it, and the date of issuance.

 They are also verifiable.
-The encrypted information in digital badges can be traced back to the issuer, preventing fraud and ensuring that a third party can confirm that the badge is genuine and what it stands for.
+The encrypted information in digital badges can be traced back to the issuer, preventing fraud and ensuring that a third party can confirm the badge’s authenticity and its meaning.

-Digital badges are portable and allow individuals to market their skills and accomplishments across various platforms, including social media profiles, digital resumes, and personal websites.
+Digital badges are portable and enable individuals to showcase their skills and accomplishments across platforms such as social media profiles, digital resumes, and personal websites.

 Why companies implement a certification program